dell/csm-docs/content/v2/features/powermax.md

 ## Topology Support

-Starting from version 1.5, the CSI PowerMax driver supports Topology aware Volume Provisioning which helps Kubernetes scheduler place PVCs on worker nodes which have access to backend storage.
-When used in conjunction with `nodeSelectors` which can be specified for the driver node pods, it provides an effective way to provision applications on nodes which have access to the PowerMax array.
+Starting from version 1.5, the CSI PowerMax driver supports topology-aware volume provisioning which helps Kubernetes scheduler place PVCs on worker nodes which have access to backend storage.
+When used with `nodeSelectors` which can be specified for the driver node Pods, it provides an effective way to provision applications on nodes which have access to the PowerMax array.

-After a successful installation of the driver, if a node pod is running successfully on a worker node, the following topology keys are created for a specific PowerMax array:
+After a successful installation of the driver, if a node Pod is running successfully on a worker node, the following topology keys are created for a specific PowerMax array:
 * `csi-powermax.dellemc.com/\<array-id\>`
 * If the worker node has Fibre Channel connectivity to the PowerMax array - `csi-powermax.dellemc.com/\<array-id\>.fc`